PocketDad/PocketDad.github.io/evaluation.md

 * User should be able to interact with other users through the friend system.
   * User should be able to assign another user to a task.
   * User should be able to assign another user to an item.
+* User should be able to chat with the AI dad.
 * User should be able to identify and utilize important features and abilities of the app.

 ## Scenarios